 Every habit has a trigger.
 Take time to reflect on what causes your bad habit.
 Is it stress, boredom, or a specific environment?
 Understanding the "why" behind your behavior is the first step toward breaking the cycle.

-Vague intentions like "I want to stop snacking late at night" are less effective than specific goals.
-Instead, try something like, "I will stop eating after 8 PM."
-Clear, measurable goals give you a roadmap to follow.
+Vague intentions like "I want to stop snacking late at night" won’t cut it.
+Instead, set specific, measurable goals.
+For example, "I will stop eating after 8 PM" gives you a clear target to work toward.

-Breaking a habit is easier when you replace it with a positive one.
-For example, if you’re trying to quit smoking, chew gum or take a short walk when the craving hits.
+Breaking a habit is easier when you replace it with a healthier alternative.
+For instance, if you’re trying to quit smoking, chew gum or take a short walk when cravings hit.
 Substitution helps fill the void left by the old habit.

 Trying to overhaul your entire routine overnight can be overwhelming.
 Focus on one habit at a time and break it down into manageable steps.
 Small, consistent changes are more sustainable in the long run.

 Keep a journal or use a habit-tracking app to monitor your progress.
-Seeing how far you’ve come can motivate you to keep going, even when the journey gets tough.
+Seeing how far you’ve come can be incredibly motivating and help you stay on track.